Jhoust/Drgn-Auth-Video/README.md

 # Drgn-Auth-Video
- A prototype to authenticate videos on Dragonchain with TensorFlow recognition
+ A prototype to authenticate videos on Dragonchain with Cascade faced etection with TensorFlow recognition.